JuanPabloRP/TailFlow-UI/README.md

-# TailFlow-UI a new to create components using TailwindCSS
+# TailFlow-UI: A fresh approach to crafting components with TailwindCSS
 > Don't worry about the semantics, we already have them. ✔

  ## Things to do